Wayang Spaceship at the Singapore Art Museum

 Contact: 6697 9730 | Singapore Art Museum website

-More activities for creative types:
+More visual art museums and galleries for creative types:

 - Singapore Art Museum at Tanjong Pagar Distripark